Variational Robust Kalman Filters: A Unified Framework: Preliminaries

 The loss and influence functions of $\mathcal{L}_{st}$ and $\mathcal{L}_{gau}$, as well as their corresponding PDFs and the induced latent variable's PDF in $\mathcal{L}_{st}$ are visualized in Fig. \ref{property}.
 One observes that the influence function of $\mathcal{L}_{st}$ has a redescending property, indicating its robustness to absolute errors that are much greater than $\sqrt{\nu}\tau$.
-According to Properties \ref{p1}, \ref{p2}, and \ref{p3}, we have the following insights: \begin{itemize} \item The parameter $\tau^2$ describes the variance of the latent Gaussian distribution. \item The parameter $\nu$ reflects how confident we are about the latent variance $\tau^2$. \end{itemize} The above insights highlight the importance of $\nu$ and $\tau^2$ when using $\mathcal{L}_{st}$ as a cost function.
+According to Properties \ref{p1}, \ref{p2}, \ref{p3}, and \ref{p4}, we have the following insights: \begin{itemize} \item The parameter $\tau^2$ describes the variance of the latent Gaussian distribution. \item The parameter $\nu$ reflects how confident we are about the latent variance $\tau^2$. \end{itemize} We leverage these insights in the subsequent section.